-Sea buckthorn plants are hardy, deciduous shrubs or small trees that reach between 6-18 feet at maturity and produce brilliant yellow-orange to red berries that are edible and high in vitamin C. In Russia, Germany and China where the berries have long been popular, there are thorn-less cultivars that have been developed, but those available here, unfortunately, have thorns which make buckthorn harvesting difficult.
+Sea buckthorn plants are hardy, deciduous shrubs or small trees that reach between 6 and 18 feet (2-5.5 m.) at maturity and produce brilliant yellow orange to red berries that are edible and high in vitamin C. In Russia, Germany, and China where the berries have long been popular, there are thorn-less cultivars that have been developed, but those available here, unfortunately, have thorns which makes buckthorn harvesting difficult.
 Still, buckthorn harvesting is well worth the effort.
 Keep reading to find out about harvesting sea buckthorn berries, when seaberries are ripe, and uses for seaberries.

 Uses for Seaberries